bitwarden/help/_articles/organizations/event-logs.md

 https://github.com/bitwarden/web/blob/master/src/locales/en/messages.json
 {% endcomment %}

+### Provider Events

+When any of the above events is executed by a member of an [administering Provider]({{site.baseurl}}/article/providers/), the **User** column will record the name of the Provider.
+Additionally, a Provider-specific event will record whenever a member of an administering Provider accesses your Organization Vault:

+`IMAGE PLACEHOLDER`

 ## Export Events

 Exporting event logs will create a `.csv` of all events within the specified date range: